yog3shmandg3/yog3shmandg3.github.io/projects.md

 <div class="empty_subtitle"></div>
 {% endif %}

-The projects have been submitted/are in process of being submitted to various venues, and will be updated here upon their notification of acceptance.
+The projects have been submitted or are in process of being submitted to various venues, and will be updated here upon their notification of acceptance.
 {: .alert .alert-info}